mahantybiplab/scaffold-eth-zk-starter-extension/README.md

 ### **Groth16 Setup: Two Phases**

-Since we're using Groth16, we need a trusted setup with **two parts** —and snarkjs makes running them straightforward:
+Since we're using Groth16, we need a trusted setup with **two parts** —and `snarkjs` makes running them straightforward :

 #### **1. Powers of Tau (Universal Setup)**